Chris Redd: Career

-Redd briefly pursued a career as a rapper, but switched to sketch comedy after realizing that he enjoyed improvisational comedy.
+Redd briefly pursued a career as a rapper, while working as a server at Olive Garden, but switched to sketch comedy in 2009 after being inspired by the work of Steve Carell and realizing that he enjoyed and thrived more in improvisational comedy.
 He took comedy classes at Jokes & Notes, a now-closed comedy club in Chicago.
 Redd joined the comedy group The Second City, and was a member of its touring company.
 He moved to Los Angeles in 2016 to further pursue an acting career, and made his film debut as Hunter the Hungry, an underground rapper, in the 2016 mockumentary Popstar: Never Stop Never Stopping.
 Redd co-starred in the 2017–2018 Netflix comedy series Disjointed, in which he played the role of Dank, a stoner.

-After a previous unsuccessful audition for Saturday Night Live, it was announced in September 2017 that Redd had joined the show's cast as a featured player for season 43, alongside fellow newcomers Heidi Gardner and Luke Null.
+After a previous unsuccessful audition for Saturday Night Live, Redd joined the show's cast as a featured player for season 43, alongside fellow newcomers Heidi Gardner and Luke Null.
 In 2018, Redd won a Primetime Emmy Award for Outstanding Original Music and Lyrics for writing the song "Come Back Barack", which lamented former president Barack Obama's departure from the White House and aired during Chance the Rapper's episode on November 18, 2017.
 The award was shared with co-writers Kenan Thompson and Will Stephen, and composer Eli Brueggemann.
 Redd and Gardner were promoted to repertory status in 2019, ahead of SNL's 45th season.
 His celebrity impressions on the show included U.S. Senator Cory Booker, Kanye West, Sterling K. Brown, and Mayor Eric Adams.
 Redd left SNL in 2022, after the show's 47th season.

 Redd's debut stand-up comedy album, But Here We Are, was released by Comedy Central Records in March 2019.
 Between 2021 and 2022, Redd co-starred in the comedy television series Kenan, alongside his SNL castmate Kenan Thompson.
 Their ongoing roles in both shows resulted in frequent travel between New York City, where SNL is filmed, and Los Angeles, where Kenan was filmed.
-Redd is slated to appear in the upcoming film Spinning Gold as Frankie Crocker, a disc jockey for the first black music radio station in New York.
-Other recent projects include the Lorne Michaels–produced comedy series Bust Down, in which Redd plays a discontented casino employee, and a stand-up comedy special on HBO Max.
+Redd appeared in the 2023 film Spinning Gold as Frankie Crocker, a disc jockey for the first black music radio station in New York.
+Other projects include the Lorne Michaels–produced comedy series Bust Down, in which Redd plays a discontented casino employee, and a stand-up comedy special on HBO Max.
+In 2025, Redd joined the fourth season of Power Book III: Raising Kanan.